bc-design/www-bsc/thw/md/present.md

+# The Hacker Within

-## The Hacker Within - Physical Computing
+## Physical Computing

 ##### or: how to fool people into learning more than they intended

-A dash of Physical Computing at UC Berkeley's *The Hacker Within*
+A dash of Physical Computing at UC Berkeley's *The Hacker Within* with Brandon Curtis

 ------